RULES & REGULATIONS

 The Campus Recreation Department does not insure its participants.
 All students are encouraged to avail themselves of the relatively inexpensive program offered through the Student Health Service.

-All persons planning to participate in the program should undergo an annual physical examination.
-The Campus Recreation Department reserves the right to require proof of such examinations or to require evidence of a Doctor’s examination prior to participating in selected, special activities.
+All persons planning to participate in the Intramural program are encouraged to undergo an annual physical examination.
+The Department of Campus Recreation reserves the right to require proof of such examinations prior to participating in selected activities.